 How Voltage Affects Charging Time

-Depending on how much it has been used in between charges, a 6 volt battery can take up to 6 hours to charge, a 12 volt battery can take up to 12 hours to charge, and a 36 volt battery can take up to 20 hours to charge.
-You can usually get enough of a charge to use the mower in 1-2 hours without fully charging the battery.
+Depending on how much it has been used in between charges, a 6-volt battery can take up to 6 hours to charge and a 12-volt battery can take up to 12 hours to charge.

 The Amperage Used in Charging